zenith391/lukyt/README.md

 You'll notice Lukyt seemingly takes less time to execute the HelloWorld program.
 This is because all the overhead of the JVM are not required on a program that small.
-However on small programs, Lukyt's small overhead and interpreter are able to execute the program fastly.
+So on small programs, Lukyt's small overhead and interpreter are able to execute the program fastly.